ibm-watson-data-lab/cf-service-credential-browser/README.md

 # IBM Cloud service explorer

-This utility provides quick access to IBM Cloud / Cloud Foundry service credentials from any Python 2.7/3.x notebook.
+This utility provides quick access to IBM Cloud / Cloud Foundry service credentials from any Python 2.7/3.x notebook in local or Cloud environments.
+Take a look at the [sample notebook](notebooks/browse_cf_services.ipynb) to learn more about how to access the app.

 ## Getting started